hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 key-value state database embedded in the peer process.
 CouchDB is an alternative external state database.
 Like the LevelDB key-value store, CouchDB can store any binary data that is modeled in chaincode (CouchDB attachment functionality is used internally for non-JSON binary data).
-But as a document object store, CouchDB allows you to store data in JSON format.
-Modeling your data in JSON allows you to issue rich queries against your data.
+But as a document object store, CouchDB allows you to store data in JSON format, issue rich queries against your data, and use indexes to support your queries.

 Both LevelDB and CouchDB support core chaincode operations such as getting and setting a key (asset), and querying based on keys.
 Keys can be queried by range, and composite keys can be